awsdocs/aws-doc-sdk-examples/shellscript/bash-linux/s3/bucket-lifecycle-operations/README.rst

    limitations under the License.

 #####################################
-Amazon S3 Bucket Lifecycle Operations
+Amazon S3 bucket lifecycle operations
 #####################################

 This example demonstrates how to interact with some of the basic Amazon S3 operations.
 It includes functions that perform the following tasks:

-- Creating a bucket and verifying its existence
+- Creating a bucket and verifying that it exists
 - Copying a file from the local computer to a bucket
 - Copying a file from one bucket location to another
-- Listing the contents of bucket
+- Listing the contents of a bucket
-- Deleting a file from bucket
+- Deleting a file from a bucket
-- Deleting the bucket
+- Deleting a bucket

 Running the example
 ===================